bresilla/roscon2025_workshop/README.md

 * Robot container: http://localhost:6080/
 * Controller container: http://localhost:6081/

+If the sessions are locked, the password is `ubuntu`.

 ![Initial setup with 2 browsers](exercises/images/initial_setup.png)

 The 2 containers are based on the same image and are already configured with ROS 2 environment and `RMW_IMPLEMENTATION=rmw_zenoh_cpp`.